GL GI Principal

-Glycemic Index & Load Explained
+Glycemic Index (GI) & Glycemic Load (GL) Explained

-What is the Glycaemic Index (GI)?The GI value of food is a value that expresses to what extent a portion of a given food will increase the blood sugar levels of an individual as composed to an equivalent portion of white bread or sugar (the standard).
+The GI value of food is a value that expresses to what extent a portion of a given food will increase the blood sugar levels of an individual as composed to an equivalent portion of white bread or sugar (the standard).

 What is the difference between high GI and low GI?

 Foods with a low GI will not cause exaggerated increases in blood sugar and insulin levels and not contribute to insulin resistance or diabetes, and will be less fattening if eaten in moderation.
 (See low GL).

 Foods with a GI of over 70 are considered high GI, while food with a value between 56 and 70 are considered to have an intermediate GI.

 What is the Glycemic Load (GL) and why is it important?

 There are some clear examples of why it’s not a good idea to rely on GI alone.
 For instance, carrots have a similar GI to some jams, but you have to eat dozens of carrots for them to have a significant effect on your blood sugar levels, while even a spoonful of jam would give you a blood sugar spike almost immediately.

 Examples such as these have led to much discussion about the value of using GI by itself.

 The Glycaemic load goes a step further by considering the amount of carbohydrates an individual is actually likely to eat.